oemof/tespy/docs/basics/intro.rst

 We highly recommend to check our other basic model examples on how to set up different standard thermodynamic cycles in TESPy.
 The heat pump cycle in that section builds on this heat pump.
-We will introduce couple of different inputs and change the working fluid.
+We will introduce couple of different inputs and show, how to change the working fluid.
 The other tutorials show the usage of more components, for example the combustion chamber and the turbine or a condenser including the cooling water side of the system.

 In the more advanced tutorials, you will learn, how to set up more complex plants ste by step, make a design calculation of the plant as well as calculate